 By Mercedes Naficy D’Angelo, Director of Global Business Solutions, and Leeza Erfesoglou, Marketing Associate

-Cultural Awareness International, TIRA Member, America
+Cultural Awareness International, TIRA Member, USA

 In our increasingly globalized world, international businesses seek to fill their organizational needs by strategically shifting corporate talent from one place to another.
 However, a substantial percentage of international assignees fail to meet their company’s objectives.
 The high cost of relocating talent – and the high expectations resting on the shoulders of these talented women and men – require that companies minimize risk wherever possible .